35 Years Of Mandatory Swiss Pension Fund Management 1985 to 2019

 Particular attention is drawn to the metric ‚Observed Risk’ across benchmarks, and to risk-adjusted returns calculated with it.
 The table shows that during the fifteen years 1985 to 1999, the more unmanaged risk an investor took, the higher the resulting return was.
 Nice indeed, when investing looks so easy.

 When financial markets appear to reward recklessness, professionals become wary of that.
 It should be taken as harbinger of trouble, and evidence that excesses have begun to creep in.
 The market cycle of the late 1990s was publicly labelled ‚Irrational Exuberance’, by Alan Greenspan, as early as 1995, and that label later became the title of Robert J. Schiller’s book, written in 1999, and first published in 2000.
 Equity prices peaked at the end of March 2000.
 The actual collapse commenced in 2001.
-Any one short-sighted enough to extrapolate a perceived ‚normality’ based on such an exceptional bull market (i.e.: 1985-1999).
+Any investor short-sighted enough to extrapolate a perceived ‚normality’ based on such the exceptional bull market from 1985 to 1999 was penalised severely, quite soon into the new millennium.

 Further down in this document, the full extent of excess in equity prices will be illustrated.
 One of the illustrations is nearly identical to the approach used by Robert Shiller.
 It has indeed been borrowed from his work, and uses data compiled by him, made available, and kept up-to-date by a research team at Yale University.